 - Some garments are cut up and used as raw materials for new garments.

-- Most of our product lines preserve all the original structure of the garments and use applique to reconstruct their appearance and give them new life.
+- Many of our product lines preserve all the original structure of the garments and use applique, dye, and other techniques to reconstruct their appearance and give them new life.

 - Applique fabrics are salvaged industry waste or fabric cut from other garments.